NeuroJSON/jsonlab/README.txt

 III.Using JSONlab

 JSONlab provides two functions, loadjson.m -- a MATLAB->JSON decoder,
-and savejson.m -- a MATLAB->JSON encoder.
-The detailed help info for the two functions can be found below:
+and savejson.m -- a MATLAB->JSON encoder, for the text-based JSON, and two equivallents -- loadubjson and saveubjson for the binary JSON.
+T he detailed help info for the four functions can be found below:

 === loadjson.m ===
 <pre>